 One problem many rebrandings suffer from is a lack of clarity in their results.
 Similar to those advertisements that are impossible to decipher until showing you the brand’s logo at the very end, a cluttered and unfocused website will just confuse people looking to buy from you or learn about what you offer.
 Part of making your plan should be nailing down exactly what kind of information your website should convey.
 Practice clear communication to ensure your message gets through to all your visitors.

 4. Focus on Visuals

 The first thing anyone who visits your website will see is what it looks like.
-Before they even take in any information, the look and “feel” of site is what they’ll interpret first.
-As such, you need to focus on visuals to both attract people to and keep them on your page.
-The aesthetics of your rebrand should be one of the first steps in your rebranding plan because of this.
+Before they even take in any information, the look and “feel” of the site is what they’ll interpret first.
+As such, you need to focus on visuals to both attract people to your site and keep them on the page.
+The aesthetics of your rebrand should be one of the first steps in your rebranding plan.

 5. Be Consistent

-With a successful website rebranding must come a rebranding of everything else.
-For your message to be consistent, you’ll need to take the elements of your rebranding into other areas of your business both online and in person.
+With a successful website rebranding must come a rebranding of all other aspects of your business.
+For your message to be consistent, you’ll need to take the elements of your rebranding into other areas of your business, both online and in person.
 Whether this just means a minor tweak to aesthetics or a major overhaul of what you do will depend on how deep your rebranding went, but the bottom line is that everything should be working in tandem to give a cohesive picture of what you do.